How to Create an Employee Engagement Survey for Non-Desk Workers

 HR teams responsible for these frontline workforces find that SMS creates a direct channel to employees who might otherwise remain disconnected from company communications.

 The immediacy of text messaging also allows for rapid collection of feedback during or immediately after shifts, capturing in-the-moment perspectives that email-based surveys often miss.
+This real-time approach helps identify and address concerns before they escalate into larger retention issues.

 Step 5: Utilize Mobile-Friendly Survey Methods

 SMS surveys take advantage of the one tool almost every employee has—a mobile phone.
 With SMS-based features, you can send links directly to employees and automate reminders, significantly improving participation among non-desk workers.
+This approach eliminates barriers like forgotten passwords, app downloads, or internet connectivity issues.

-- Text-based survey delivery that reaches non-desk workers
+- Text-based survey delivery that reaches non-desk workers on any phone type

-- Automated messaging for timely communication
+- Automated messaging for timely communication and follow-ups

 - Two-way interaction where employees can respond and send attachments

-- Options for workers without reliable data
+- Options for workers without reliable data connections

 Step 6: Analyze Survey Results Effectively

 To get meaningful insights from your surveys, quantify your data using numeric scores or percentages.
-This approach makes comparisons straightforward and reduces confusion when interpreting survey data.
-Put these analytical strategies to work:
+This approach makes comparisons straightforward and reduces confusion when interpreting survey data across different teams and locations.

 Step 7: Develop and Communicate a Clear Action Plan

 The survey is just the beginning.
-Taking action on survey results shows employees you value their input and are committed to making changes.
-When developing your plan, focus on:
+Taking action on survey results shows employees you value their input and are committed to making changes that improve their daily work experience.

 - Identifying specific improvement areas based on survey trends

-- Prioritizing by urgency and potential impact
+- Prioritizing by urgency and potential impact on retention and productivity

 - Setting clear objectives with realistic timelines

-- Establishing ways to track progress
+- Establishing ways to track progress through follow-up surveys

 When communicating plans to a dispersed workforce:

-- Meet employees where they are by integrating communications into their daily workflow through platforms they already use
+- Meet employees where they are by integrating communications into their daily workflow through platforms they already use.
+For non-desk employees, use SMS messages alongside email to ensure everyone gets the information, regardless of their access to computers or company systems.

-Be transparent throughout the process.
+- Maintain transparency throughout the process.
 Explain how you processed feedback, what decisions you made, and when changes will happen.
 For remote or hybrid teams, consider using automated text message and email survey invitations to keep everyone informed and engaged.

 Step 8: Establish a Regular Survey Cadence

-Your survey schedule should align with your business goals and your capacity to implement changes.
-Annual comprehensive surveys provide a solid baseline for manufacturing and distribution companies to track year-over-year changes.
+Your survey schedule should align with your business goals and your capacity to implement changes between measurement periods.

-These shorter, focused surveys prevent feedback from sitting unaddressed too long and help managers quickly identify and resolve specific issues like equipment needs or communication gaps.
+Capture real-time sentiments from field service teams or frontline healthcare workers, where working conditions change rapidly.
+These shorter, focused surveys prevent feedback from sitting unaddressed and help managers quickly resolve specific issues such as equipment needs or communication gaps.

 The priority is establishing a rhythm that allows you to collect data, analyze it, implement changes, and show progress before starting the next survey cycle.
 For many organizations, an annual comprehensive survey supplemented by quarterly pulse surveys works well.